 The half-Windsor knot, also known as the single Windsor knot, is a way of tying a necktie which produces a neat, triangular knot.
 The half-Windsor is derived from the Windsor in that it is only brought up around the loop on one side rather than both.
 It works well with light and medium weight fabrics.
+Half Windsor knot tying is easy with our step by step tutorial.

 *Click to enlarge

-Step by step with pictures
+Step by step instruction for Half Windsor knot with pictures

 - Start with the tie around your neck with the small end down to about the midway point of the wider end.